Deventh61/StockAnalysis/README.md

 - Python 3.8+
 - `requests` library
 - A Financial Modeling Prep API key.
 Set it in the environment variable `FMP_API_KEY`.
+  The default "demo" key has limited access and will fail for S&P 500 screening.

 Install dependencies:
 ```bash